 Soon after leaving Magic View café, I stopped in my tracks at the sight of a huge group of mountain goats.
 It was unlike anything I’d ever seen before.

 Amusingly, most of them were lounging around the main path.
-They couldn’t have looked less disinterested about any humans trying to pass through, myself included.
+They couldn’t have looked less disinterested about the humans trying to pass through, myself included.
 I wondered whether it would be best to wait until a clearing in the path became available.
 Instead, I ended up weaving myself around them, careful not to step on any tails.

 I stood for a while, marvelling at their beautiful long coats which swept along the ground like majestic capes in glossy shades of cream and brown, and grey and black.